taqiabdulrahman/azure-nsg-setup/README.md

   <img src="https://i.imgur.com/hNlhTVp.png" height="75%" width="100%" alt="RDP traffic"/>
 </p>
 <p>
   Now that we're finished observing the network, DON'T FORGET TO CLEAN UP YOUR AZURE ENVIRONMENT!
-This will prevent you from incurring additional charges and you won't be left surprised!
+This will prevent you from accumulating extra charges so you will not be angry or upset when money goes missing or a negative balance is present!
 </p>
 <p>
   Close your Remote Desktop connection, delete the Resource Group(s) created at the beginning of this tutorial, and verify Resource Group deletion.
 You'll typically be notified or can click unde the bell notification just to make sure.